There are several ongoing efforts to produce high quality documentation for Scala 3. In particular there are the following documents:

 - Found something not up-to-date?
 Open an issue or create a PR.

 - Typos and other small text enhancements?
 Create a PR.

 - Want to add something new or make larger changes?
 Great!
 Please open an issue and let us discuss this.

-Typically, each of the different documentation projects contain links (and so does this document, in the table-of-contents pane) to edit and improve them.
+Typically, each of the different documentation projects contain links (and so does this document, in the table-of-contents pane - so far only visible in the desktop view) to edit and improve them.
 Additionally, below we provide you with the necessary information to get started.

 Scala 3 Book